 In 12 weeks you’re a software developer, earning a 6 figure salary, and did not apply to a single student loan.

 It sounds almost too good to be true but if you’re interested in learning a skill that will only become more valuable over time then you should keep reading.

 Seems like coding bootcamps have been popping up in different places all over the country lately and my favorite by a long mile is App Academy.

 In 12 weeks you learn all the skills needed to become a web developer.
 Their program focuses on intensive and hands-on group based projects.

 And here’s the kicker:

-You don’t need any prior knowledge of coding!
+You don’t need any prior knowledge of programming for coding bootcamps!